muratk5n/thirdwave/en/index.md

 ---

-The Verge: "Google paid a whopping $26.3 billion in 2021 to be the default search engine everywhere / We knew Google paid handsomely to be the default browser in Safari, Firefox, and elsewhere.
+The Verge: "Google paid a whopping $26.3 billion in 2021 to be the default search engine everywhere..
+We knew Google paid handsomely to be the default browser in Safari, Firefox, and elsewhere.
 Now we know, after years of guessing, exactly what it cost"